OpenAstronomy/openastronomy.github.io/_projects/2024/sunpy/sunkit_image.md

 6. [Add persistence transform example to the gallery](https://github.com/sunpy/sunkit-image/issues/76)
 7. [Failing test test_multiscale_gaussian #96](https://github.com/sunpy/sunkit-image/issues/96)
 8. [Figure out what from SunPy core can be moved here #5](https://github.com/sunpy/sunkit-image/issues/5)

-We appreciate that this not the interesting project as it will mostly fixing up issues and open pull requests.

 If there is some time left over: